 c1928 ad

-Zibelinewhose name means sable in French, was a floral chypre perfume with balsamic undertones had notes of oakmoss, patchouli, vetiver, benzoin, ambergris, incense, jasmine, rose, ylang ylang, aldehydes and bergamot.
+One of the notable fragrances, Zibeline, whose name means sable in French, was a floral chypre perfume with balsamic undertones.
+This sophisticated scent featured a complex blend of notes, including oakmoss, patchouli, vetiver, benzoin, ambergris, incense, jasmine, rose, ylang ylang, aldehydes, and bergamot.
+The interplay of these ingredients created a rich, deep fragrance that was both elegant and timeless, perfectly suited for the luxurious fur it was designed to accompany.

 Reste Jeune, 1936;